When to plant Comfrey in Calloway County, KY

 Calloway County, Kentucky is in USDA Hardiness Zone 7b.
 The average last spring frost is April 5 and first fall frost is October 29.

-Calloway County County sits in USDA Zone 7b.
+Calloway County sits in USDA Zone 7b.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Calloway County County's climate?
+Can Comfrey grow in Calloway County's climate?

 Your Calloway County Garden Planner — Free